braze-inc/braze-docs/_docs/_partners/message_personalization/localization/phrase.md

 nav_title: Phrase
 article_title: Phrase
 alias: /partners/phrase/
 description: "This reference article outlines the partnership between Braze and Phrase, a cloud-based software for localization.
-This integration allows you to translate email templates and content blocks without leaving the Braze interface."
+This integration allows you to translate email templates and Content Blocks without leaving the Braze interface."
 page_type: partner
 search_tag: Partner